ducktec/esp32c-rt/README.md

 - Exclude `mie` and `mip` machine interrupt registers from the the startup reset routine.
 These registers are not implemented by the SoCs and would result in a `invalid instruction` exception if not removed.
+- Add a feature `directboot` (by default enabled) that alters the link script so that magic numbers are included that boot the EPS32-C SoC in direct-boot mode.
+This simplifies the boot and setup effort significantly, but breaks compatibility with numerous [ESP-IDF] features (secure boot etc.).
+More details on the direct-boot mode are available in the [esp32c3-direct-boot-example] repository.
+  **This mode is only supported for SoC >= rev. 3**

 ## Documentation